Norwich Evening News

 The Norwich Evening News is a daily local newspaper published in Norwich, Norfolk, England.
-It covers the city and the surrounding suburbs, and is published by Archant.
-It is the best-selling newspaper in Norwich.
-As of 28 February 2011, the paper is printed for 6 a.m., as the stories are written the day before.
+It covers the city and the surrounding suburbs, and is published by Newsquest.

-The Norwich Evening News is sister paper to the Eastern Daily Press, and has a cover price of 95p.
+The Norwich Evening News is a sister paper to the Eastern Daily Press.

 On 1 July 2021, it was announced that Richard Porritt would be the paper's new editor after leaving his previous role as Politics and Business Editor at the Eastern Daily Press.

 History

 Norwich Evening News launched in 1882 as Eastern Evening News.